nglange/help-documentation/_commonadmin/adding-removing-subscribers.md

 ![Subscribers screen]({{site.baseurl}}/img/Subscribers_Screen.png)

-You can remove email addresses the same way, simply click the red "x" next to the email.
+You can remove email addresses by clicking the red "x" next to the email.